Assisted Living

 Key Takeaways

-1. The IRS allows taxpayers to deduct out-of-pocket medical expenses.
-To do so, a taxpayer must itemize their deductions instead of taking the standard deduction.
+1. Taxpayers can deduct out-of-pocket medical expenses by itemizing their deductions instead of taking the standard deduction.

-2. Expenses related to memory care may be tax deductible.
-Some long-term care services qualify as deductible medical expenses, but only if certain criteria are met.
+2. Long-term care expenses related to memory care may be tax deductible, but only if certain criteria are met.

-3. Caregivers may be able to deduct a portion of qualified, unreimbursed medical expenses they’ve paid for their loved one.
-These expenses must exceed 7.5% of your adjusted gross income (AGI) and can help reduce your taxable income.
+3. Caregivers may deduct a portion of qualified, unreimbursed medical expenses they’ve paid for their loved one, but expenses must exceed 7.5% of adjusted gross income.

 Do memory care expenses qualify for the IRS’s medical deduction?